 (C) 2003, G. Forrest Cook

-This is not the most versatile antenna tuner circuit, it will not match any possible load.
-This tuner is efficient and it is very simple to build and use.
+This tuner is fairly efficient and it is very simple to build and use.
 With the parts shown, the maximum power through the unit is approximately 50 watts.
-The tuner is small enough for backpacking applications and is useful for matching many of the types of antennas that one might throw up on a camping trip.
+The tuner is small enough for backpacking and is useful for matching many of the types of antennas that one might set up on a camping trip.
 It can also be very useful at a home ham shack.

-When laying out the parts, leave plenty of room around the sides of the components to prevent RF arcing.
+When laying out the parts, it is a good idea to leave room around the sides of the variable coil and capacitor to prevent RF arcing.
 Be sure to keep both sides of the variable inductor insulated from the box, you may need to use insulated bushings (non-conductive washers) on the inductor's shaft.
 The variable capacitor should also be isolated from the box, insulated washers were used to mount the capacitor's shaft to the box.
 Insulated shaft couplings can also be used if you have them.
-Use heavy hook-up wire to connect the various components together, I recommend 18 gauge tinned cooper wire, or thicker.
+Use heavy hook-up wire to connect the various components together, 18 gauge or heavier tinned copper wire is recommended.
 Use the shortest wire lengths possible.
-I used a fairly small box for the components that I had, a larger box would make the project somewhat easier to build.
+Teflon insulation can be used on the wires, although it is optional.

 See Wikipedia's Antenna tuner article for more background information and Ulrich L. Rohde's (N1UL) antenna tuner circuit which can tune a wider range of antenna impedances.
 Ulrich Rohde has also published a more detailed article (zip) in German.